 Howard D. McMillan Middle School was built in 1976, on 22.56 acres and is located in a residential community of Southwest Kendall.
 McMillan is a subunit of Miami-Dade County Public School System which is the fourth largest school system in the nation.
 It is a public school, which provides educational opportunities for students in grades six, seven, and eight.
-Although the original facility capacity was intended for a capacity of 1,144, the current enrollment is approximately 1,170 students with an ethnic/racial make-up of 90% Hispanic, 6% White, 2% African American and 2% Other.
-Presently, there is a state-of -the art 21-classroom addition located on the south side of the main facility.
+H. D. McMillan Middle School is part of the G. Holmes Braddock Feeder Pattern.
+Although the original facility capacity was intended for a capacity of 1,144, the current enrollment is approximately 1,150 students with an ethnic/racial make-up of 87.3% Hispanic, 3.2% African American, 6.5% White, and 3% Other.
+In addition, there is a state-of -the art 21-classroom addition located on the south side of the main facility.
 The physical plant has six main entrances.